 Open Access Week

-Johns Hopkins University Press is celebrating Open Access Week with the release of one hundred newly digitized open access books, including many seminal works by distinguished scholars that have been unavailable in recent years.
+Johns Hopkins University Press celebrated Open Access Week with the release of one hundred newly digitized open access books, including many seminal works by distinguished scholars that have been unavailable in recent years.
 The works are accessible for free through Project MUSE, the massive online collection of scholarship based at Johns Hopkins.

 Hopkins Open Publishing: Encore Editions